awsdocs/amazon-route53-docs/doc_source/domain-transfer-to-route-53.md

 If a TLD is not on the list, you can't currently transfer the domain registration to Route 53\.
 We occasionally add support more TLDs to the list, so check back to see if we've added support for your domain\.
 You can also submit a request for support for your TLD on the [Route 53 Domain Registration](https://forums.aws.amazon.com/forum.jspa?forumID=214) forum\.

-## Step 2: Transfer your DNS service to Amazon Route 53 or another DNS service provider<a name="domain-transfer-to-route-53-transfer-dns"></a>
+## Step 2 \(optional\): Transfer your DNS service to Amazon Route 53 or another DNS service provider<a name="domain-transfer-to-route-53-transfer-dns"></a>

-If the registrar for your domain is also the DNS service provider for the domain, transfer your DNS service to Amazon Route 53 or another DNS service provider *before* you continue with the process to transfer the domain registration\.

 **Why transfer DNS first?**

-Some registrars provide free DNS service when you purchase a domain registration\.
-When you transfer the registration, the previous registrar will not renew your domain registration and might disable DNS service for the domain as soon as they receive a request from Route 53 to transfer the domain\.
-For more information, see [Making Amazon Route 53 the DNS service for an existing domainMaking Route 53 the DNS service for an existing domain](MigratingDNS.md)\.
+Some registrars provide free DNS service that might be disabled as soon as they receive a request from Route 53 to transfer the domain's registration\.
+If you'd like Route 53 to provide DNS service for your domain, see [Making Amazon Route 53 the DNS service for an existing domainMaking Route 53 the DNS service for an existing domain](MigratingDNS.md)\.

-**Important**
-If the registrar for your domain is also the DNS service provider for the domain and you don't transfer DNS service to another provider, your website, email, and the web applications associated with the domain might become unavailable\.

-**Transferring DNS service when you're using DNSSEC**

-Route 53 supports DNSSEC for domain registration but does not support DNSSEC for DNS service\.
-If you want to continue using DNSSEC for the domain that you're transferring, you need to either choose a DNS service provider that does support DNSSEC or set up your own DNS server\.
-You can't transfer a domain registration while DNSSEC is configured, so don't configure DNSSEC with the new DNS service provider until after the transfer is complete\.

 ## Step 3: Change settings with the current registrar<a name="domain-transfer-to-route-53-change-registrar-settings"></a>

-Using the method provided by your current registrar, perform the following tasks for each domain that you want to transfer\.
+Using the method provided by your current registrar, do each of the following for each domain that you want to transfer\.
 + [Confirm that the email for the registrant contact for your domain is up to date](#domain-transfer-to-route-53-change-registrar-settings-email)
 + [Unlock the domain so it can be transferred](#domain-transfer-to-route-53-change-registrar-settings-unlock)
 + [Confirm that the domain status allows you to transfer the domain](#domain-transfer-to-route-53-change-registrar-settings-status)